ahaborte918/virtual-machine/README.md

 </p>
 <p>
-- If all went well, the next page should say "Validation passed."
-Once you see it go ahead and click on Create.
+If all went well "Validation passed" should show up on the next page.
+Once you see that go ahead and click on 'Create' at the bpttom.

 </p>

 <img width="1466" height="705" alt="Windows VM 8" src="https://github.com/user-attachments/assets/5f90b873-793d-482a-9a54-e9ae368fe790" />

-- The next page should say "Deployment is in progress" and start loading, followed immediately by "Your deployment is complete" once the loading is complete.
-Guess what!!
-You just set up your first virtual machine!
-Congrats because now you'll be able to explore, test software, run operating systems, practice IT tasks, even safely experiment without affecting your main system!
+Once Create is clicked, our Virtual Machine will began loading and as it's buffering we get a "Deployment is in progress" notification on the screen.
+When the deployment is done a notification that says "Your deployment is complete" will appear on screen.
+With that being said, we just set up our first virtual machine!
+One down, one to go!

 <br />
-<h2>How to create a Linux VM</h2>
+<h2>Step-by-Step Linux VM setup</h2>
 <p>

 ![14](https://github.com/user-attachments/assets/4f859956-aa8c-4ab2-9635-8b886f23cfec)